openstack-archive/fuel-plugin-influxdb-grafana/README.md

     - The name of the database where you want to store your metrics.
     - The username and the password for this specific database.

+You can choose disks that can be used to store the data.
+The plugin will create physical volumes, a volume group and a logical volume.
+If you don't specify the size of the disk that you want to use then all free space will be used.
+The size that you specify must fit in the free space.
+The logical volume will be mounted on */opt/influxdb*.

+Currently you can select at most three physical disks.
+If you don't specify any disks, the data will be stored on the root filesystem.

 Here is a screenshot of the fields

 ![InfluxDB-Grafana fields](./figures/influxdb-grafana-plugin.png "InfluxDB-Grafana fields")